 However, many of these puppies end up in shelters too.
 Many dogs die.
 They often have expensive health issues and behavior problems that not everyone can handle.

-Dog Farming Plays a Huge Part in the Amish economy (The Puppy Mill Project)
+Dog Farming Plays a Huge Part in the Amish Economy (Stop Online Puppy Mills)

 You’re not alone if you thought the Amish made nice furniture and drove a horse and buggy.
 Hard to fathom that the Amish are puppy mill conglomerates that fly under the radar.